kcoderhtml/scaffold/README.md

 This is the repo for Sk4ph (pronounced "scaffold"), a mobile app for managing your photos and screenshots (urls and notes are soon to come).
 It's built with [Expo](https://expo.dev) and [React Native](https://reactnative.dev).

+It's basicaly a second brain app based off [mymind](https://mymind.com/) but a fair bit worse 😭; at least its all open source and works offline!
+You can add links and images to the app and it will tag them and make them searchable with super fast offline search.
+You can see a demo of it on youtube [here](https://www.youtube.com/shorts/m5ASqlrYX_Q).

 ## Repo Structure

 This repo is a monorepo with the following structure: